"*" indicates required fields

 If you believe that you have experienced or witnessed harassment or sexual violence, notify your instructor, supervisor, Executive Director, Human Resources, or management as soon as possible after the incident.
 Do not allow an inappropriate situation to continue by not reporting it, regardless of who is creating the situation.
 Also, it is important to preserve any evidence that may assist in proving that an alleged criminal offense occurred or that may be helpful in obtaining a protection order.
 No employee, contract worker, student, vendor, or other person who does business with the School is exempt from the prohibitions in this policy.
 In order to facilitate the investigation, your complaint should include details of the incident or incidents, names of the individuals involved and names of any witnesses.

 Following an alleged offense, victims will be provided with written information on their rights (Victim’s Rights form) and options for, and available assistance in, changing academic and working situations.
-AHD will make these accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement.
+Academy of Hair Design will make these accommodations if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement.
 Students have the right to request the reasonable academic accommodations through the Director.
 Accommodation requests will be handled via the Title IX Coordinator.

 Title IX Coordinator